allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 ![Directory reference](/img/articles/2016-09-22-self-contained-ui-tests-for-ios-applications/directory_reference.png)

-This way we can easily access our mock files in Xcode and they will be automatically bundled with our test bundle.
+This way we can easily access mock files in Xcode and they will be automatically bundled with test bundle.

 We can write our parser code now.